 Purchases of business assets that you keep to use in your business, such as equipment, machinery, and vehicles, are not allowed to be deducted from your company’s income when calculating your taxable profit.
-In these instances, you may be able to claim capital allowances, which you can check here.
+In these instances, you may be able to claim capital allowances.

 There are Corporation Tax reliefs available that you can potentially use to minimise your Corporation Tax bill.

 Once you’ve worked out how much Corporation Tax you owe and know when your deadline is, it comes time to pay it.

 Bear in mind that you need to allow time for your payment to get to HMRC, depending on your payment method.

 |Online and telephone banking||Same day/next day|

 |CHAPS||Same day/next day|